nolanlawson/pwa-deploy/README.md

 Setting up the Android SDK
 ----

 This requires that you have the [Android SDK](https://developer.android.com/studio/index.html) installed.
-(You don't need all of Anrdoid studio installed.)
+(You don't need all of Android Studio installed.)

 On Mac OS X, this is as easy as: